GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

    * **Intuitive**.
 Submission demonstrates a solution that is easy and intuitive for a prospective user and can be operated independently by a user with one or more of the disability types described in the Challenge statement.
    * **Inclusive**.
 Submission demonstrates inclusivity in vehicle design and engineering, laying a foundation for future automated vehicles that can be used by people with physical, sensory, and cognitive disabilities.
    * **Beneficial**.
 Submission describes potential benefit to one or more target user(s) or demonstrates the potential for users, should the solution be developed.

+### How To Enter

+Submissions should follow the instructions below and should be submitted to  [hostedsites.volpe.dot.gov/inclusivedesign](https://hostedsites.volpe.dot.gov/inclusivedesign/).

+#### Stage I Submission Requirements

+Complete Stage I submission packages shall consist of the following elements: